LATIN 1: Reports

-From time to time during the semester (you will be notified a couple of days in advance), each student will have the opportunity to give a formal oral report (of 5-10 minutes) to the class on one or another subject in Roman history, politics, literature, culture and civilization.
-These reports are graded, are tested upon on the Final Exam, and are part of the learning strategy in fulfilment of the official Goals of this course.
+From time to time during the semester (you will be notified a couple of days in advance), each student will have the opportunity to give one formal oral report (of 10 minutes) to the class on one or another subject in Roman history, politics, literature, culture and civilization.
+You may use whatever materials you want in presenting your papers, e.g. laptop computer, PowerPoint presentations, visual aids, handouts, song, dance, mime, etc. These reports are graded, and are subject to being tested upon on the Final Exam, and are part of the learning strategy in fulfilment of the official Goals of this course.

-Your report should focus on what you think your fellow students need to know in order to understand the items that we are translating in the "Loci Antiqui" in the textbook.
-You will choose your term from the following list:
+Your report should focus on what you think your fellow students need to know in order to understand the passages that we are translating in the "Loci Antiqui" in the textbook.
+Focus on the works of literature by or about these personages.
+You will choose your report (First come, first served.) topic from the following list:

 Augustus (63 B.C.-14 A.D.)
 Cicero (106 B.C.-43 B.C.)